ottlinger/hornherzogen/README.md

 ## Update 2021-07

 This project is archived as its PHP nature doesn't help making it runnable in varous cloud environments.
 If there's time a Java rewrite may happen ;)
+In order to get a visual impression of the app have a look at some [screenshots](./SCREENS.md).

 ## Project Status